crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Earth Magic
     offers direct effects, some destructive and some debilitating.

-Venom Mages
+Alchemist
-  Venom Mages specialise in poison magic, which is extremely useful in the shallower levels of the Dungeon where few creatures are immune to it.
+  Alchemists start with knowledge of poison-based magic, which is extremely useful in the shallower levels of the Dungeon where few creatures are immune to it.

 ****************************************
 3. List of skills